Ceasar/Encyclopedia/README.rst

 Why reST?
 --------------------------------------------------------------------------------

-scholar uses reST (as opposed to other markup languages, such as HTML or Markdown) for a few reasons.
+Encyclopedia uses reST (as opposed to other markup languages, such as HTML or Markdown) for a few reasons.

 1. It is already popular in certain communities, especially the Python community